Vidyo/helloworld-vidyo.io-android/README.md

 # helloworld-vidyo.io-android
 Simple video chat application using Vidyo.io on Android

 > For an instructional video detailing how to build this app, take a look at this [Blog Post](https://vidyo.io/how-to/build-mobile-video-chat-app-android-minutes).
+Take note that there have been some minor changes to the API since the video was recorded, most of which are related to the case of the methods, enums, etc.

 ## Clone Repository
 git clone https://github.com/Vidyo/helloworld-vidyo.io-android.git